tuhinhussain1995/Git_Practice/README.md

 # Git_Practice
-Only purpose to learn GitHub.
+Only purpose to learn Git.